 Arguments are tiresome, particularly political ones.
 Election campaigns make me feel like I’m being water boarded.
 News outlets are relentless with opinion coverage, and it bleeds into the population.
 Friends, relatives, even acquaintances want to know where I stand, and are eager to express where they stand, as almost everyone parrots what opinion coverage has fed them from every biased news outlet from TV, to internet, to print media.

 It’s rare to find an opinion lightly held, one that is provisional, which means one that is essentially ‘open’ to multiple possibilities.
-Opinions are becoming a kind of ‘mind cement’, sacks of coagulating stuff we’ve managed to put together from bits and pieces of our daily experience over years.
+Opinions are becoming ‘brick-like’, or like some sort of ‘mind cement’, sacks of coagulating stuff we’ve managed to put together from bits and pieces of our daily experience over years.
 I’m watching a robin build a nest right now outside the window.
 She is most industrious, bringing in bits and twigs from near and far to build her nesting formulation.
 It’s urgent, it’s survival for what she intuits is coming.

 Do you know why we feel this national compulsion to argue positions?
 Here’s a thought…It starts with self-identity.
 We identify who we are, to ourselves, by stories we tell.
 As Tarthang Tulku Rinpoche says: